pranayharishchandra/Tensen-E-Mart-2/readme.md

 PAGINATION_LIMIT = 8
 ```

-Change the JWT_SECRET and PAGINATION_LIMIT to what you want
+Change the PAGINATION_LIMIT to what you want

 ### Install Dependencies (frontend & backend)